01-ai/Yi/README.md

 | Yi-34B-Chat-8bits(GPTQ) | 66.24     | **73.69** | 79.05     | 81.23     | 76.82                   | 78.97                   | 61.84       | **52.08** | 70.97     | 70.74     | 75.74     |
 | Yi-34B-Chat-4bits(AWQ)  | 65.77     | 72.42     | 78.21     | 80.50     | 75.71                   | 77.27                   | 61.84       | 48.30     | 69.39     | 70.51     | 74.00     |

 We evaluated various benchmarks using both zero-shot and few-shot methods, except for TruthfulQA.
 Generally, the zero-shot approach is more common in chat models.
 Our evaluation strategy involves generating responses while following instructions explicitly or implicitly (such as using few-shot examples).
 We then isolate relevant answers from the generated text.
-Some models are not well-suited to produce output in the specific format required by instructions in few datasets, which leads to suboptimal results.
+Some models are not well-suited to produce output in the specific format required by instructions in a few datasets, which leads to suboptimal results.

 <strong>*</strong>: C-Eval results are evaluated on the validation datasets

 ### 📊 Quantized chat model performance

 We also provide both 4-bit (AWQ) and 8-bit (GPTQ) quantized Yi chat models.
-Evaluation results on various benchmarks have shown that the quantized models have **negligible**losses.
+Evaluation results on various benchmarks have shown that the quantized models have **negligible** losses.
 Additionally, they reduce the memory footprint size.

 # 🟢 Who can use Yi?